TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 13/2 Samuel 13.11.md

 ---

-And when she had brought them near unto him to eat, he took hold of her, and said unto her, Come, lie with me, my sister.
+When she had brought them near to him to eat, he took hold of her, and said to her, "Come, lie with me, my sister!"